tritonas00/system-tar-and-restore/README.md

 - If you want to save the backup in the default folder (/), or enter your desired path

-- If you want to specify backup file name (without extension)
+- If you want to specify a backup file name (without extension) or use the default

 - What to do with /home directory